-Table II.G.3 shows the estimated OASDI income rates, cost rates, and actuarial balances, on the basis of alternative II with various assumptions about the magnitude of net immigration.
-These assumptions are that the annual net immigration will be 600,000 persons (as assumed for alternative III), 750,000 persons (as assumed for alternative II), and 1,000,000 persons (as assumed for alternative I).
+Table II.G.3 shows the estimated OASDI income rates, cost rates, and actuarial balances, under alternative II with various assumptions about the magnitude of net immigration.
+These assumptions are that the annual net immigration will be 700,000 persons (as assumed for alternative III), 850,000 persons (as assumed for alternative I).